 The 2019 Global Health Security Index consists of 140 questions grouped into 34 indicators across 6 overarching categories (see Figure A1).
-The Index includes research for 195 countries that compose the States Parties to the International Health Regulations (IHR [2005]).
+The Index includes research for 195 countries that compose the States Parties33 to the International Health Regulations (IHR [2005]).34 able health security conditions and 0 represents the least favorable conditions.

-The overall score (0-100) for each country is a weighted sum of the six categories.
-Each category is scored on a scale of 0 to 100, in which 100 represents the most favorable health security conditions and 0 represents the least favorable conditions.
 A score of 100 does not indicate that a country has perfect national health security conditions; likewise, a score of 0 does not mean that a country has no capacity.
 Instead, the scores of 100 and 0 represent the highest or lowest possible score, respectively, as measured by the Global Health Security Index criteria.
 Each category is normalized on the basis of the sums of its underlying indicators and subindicators, and a weight is then applied.
 The default weights used in the ranking are based on input from the International Panel of Experts and reflect the relative importance and relevance of each indicator and category.
 The weights in the model, however, are dynamic and can be changed by users.